 Every competitor will receive final information about the competition in his/her start documents.
 Even before this, every competitor is obliged to obtain the necessary information about the race via the adidas INFINITE TRAILS website (www.infinitetrails-worldchampionships.com).

-A competition meeting for the Prologue of the adidas INFINITE TRAILS World Championships Gastein / SalzburgerLand and for the Vertical Open race will take place on Friday June 22, 2018, at 4:00 pm at the Alpenarena.
+A race briefing for the Prologue of the adidas INFINITE TRAILS World Championships Gastein / SalzburgerLand and for the Vertical Open race will take place on Friday June 22, 2018, at 4:00 pm at the Alpen Arena.

-An extensive race briefing for the adidas INFINITE TRAILS World Championships Gastein / SalzburgerLand will take place from 2:00 pm to 2:30 pm (German) and 3:00 pm on Saturday as part of the Athlete’s Brunch at the Alpenarena.
+An extensive race briefing for the adidas INFINITE TRAILS World Championships Gastein / SalzburgerLand will take place from 2:00 pm to 2:30 pm (German) and 3:00 pm to 3:30 pm (English) on Saturday after the Athlete’s Brunch at the Alpen Arena.

-Participation in the race meetings is mandatory for all starters and will serve to ensure that they compete safely and successfully in the adidas INFINITE TRAILS World Championships Gastein / SalzburgerLand.
+Participation in the race briefings is mandatory for all starters and will serve to ensure that they compete safely and successfully in the adidas INFINITE TRAILS World Championships Gastein / SalzburgerLand.
 You will receive your bib number for Sunday after the race briefing (3:00 pm – 5:30 pm).

 Competitors who prematurely end their involvement in the adidas INFINITE TRAILS World Championships Gastein / SalzburgerLand must contact the Organiser to deregister without delay.